Cluster Munition Ban Policy

-Argentina signed the Mine Ban Treaty on 4 December 1997 and ratified it on 14 December 1999, becoming a State Party on 1 June 2000.
+Argentina signed the Mine Ban Treaty on 4 December 1997 and ratified it on 14 September 1999, becoming a State Party on 1 March 2000.
 Argentina has not enacted domestic legislation to implement the Mine Ban Treaty.
-In the past, Argentina has indicated that it was studying ways to incorporate penalties on the use, stockpiling, production or transferring of antipersonnel mines into Argentina law.
+In the past, Argentina has indicated that it was studying ways to incorporate penalties on the use, stockpiling, production, or transferring of antipersonnel mines into Argentine law.
 Law No. 4745/01 prohibits the use of antipersonnel mines by the armed forces.

-Argentina is party to the Convention on Conventional Weapons and its Amended Protocol II on landmines and Protocol V on explosive remnants of war, and submitted its Article 13 report for Amended Protocol II in April 2011.
+Argentina is party to the Convention on Conventional Weapons and its Amended Protocol II on landmines and Protocol V on explosive remnants of war.
+Argentina is not party to the Convention on Cluster Munitions.

 Production, transfer, stockpiling, and retention

 Argentina formerly possessed a stockpile, but on 4 December 2003, Argentina completed the destruction of its 90,919 antipersonnel mines.
-Argentina originally indicated it would retain 13,025 mines for training, but decided to convert most of these mines to inert “exercise mines.”
-At the end of 2010, Argentina reported that it retains 1,046 mines, after destroying 96 during training exercises in 2010.
+Argentina originally indicated it would retain 13,025 mines for training but decided to convert most of these mines to inert “exercise mines.”
+At the end of 2018, Argentina reported that it had destroyed the remaining mines retained for training and research.

-Argentina last used landmines during the Malvinas/Falkland Islands war in 1982, and it has stated that the islands are the only mine-affected part of Argentina (see also United Kingdom Country Profile).
-According to Argentina’s May 2001 Mine Ban Treaty Article 7 report, 20,000 EXPAL P-4-B, and FMK-1 antipersonnel mines were laid during the 1982 conflict.
-In July 2002, it added SB-33 antipersonnel mines to the list of mines it used in the islands.
+Argentina last used landmines during the Malvinas/Falkland Islands war in 1982, and it has stated that the islands are the only mine-affected part of Argentina (see also United Kingdom country profile).
+According to Argentina’s May 2001 Mine Ban Treaty Article 7 report, 20,000 EXPAL P4B and FMK-1 antipersonnel mines were laid during the 1982 conflict.
+In July 2002, it added SB-33 antipersonnel mines to the list of mines it used on the islands.

 During the confrontation with Chile in 1978, the Chilean army laid mines along the border; it is unknown whether the Argentine army laid mines as well.